gituser-rk/ESP32-LED-Matrix-SPI-MQTT/README.md

 ![Pic7](pics/IMG_9747.JPG)
 The onboard 5V to 3.3V converter is used for display power supply (using the 3.3V "Input" of the DevBoard as output).
 ![Pic8](pics/IMG_9748.JPG)
 A bit of hot glue used.
-The car USB adapter is also attached with hot glue.
+The car USB adapter and the 12V terminal is also attached with hot glue.
 ![Pic9](pics/IMG_9749.JPG)

 # Parts List